Kareem1237/Final_Project/README.md

 1) Collect articles' URL and scrape their titles

-2)Clean the titles: removing symbols, punctuations, numbers
+2) Clean the titles: removing symbols, punctuations, numbers

-3)Tokenize and grammatical manipulation: Turn each title into a list and get the origin of each word.
+3) Tokenize and grammatical manipulation: Turn each title into a list and get the origin of each word.

 4) Vectorize each title into an array : As this is text, I used vectorization to turn each sentence into a weighted list of words in a matrix.

-5)Choose the best machine learning model and make predictions
+5) Choose the best machine learning model and make predictions